-I REALLY LOVE: The POWERCAB starter set: The NCE "POWERCAB" is without doubt the best DCC start set ever made - all the functions of a full Powerhouse Pro system and for only half the price!
-It is upgradeable to a full system
+I LOVE: The PowerCab starter set: The NCE "PowerCab" is without doubt the best DCC starter set ever made - all the functions of a full PowerHouse Pro system and for less than half the price!
+It is upgradable to a full system easily, too!

-I LIKE: The easy to read manual.
-There are still a few areas where interpreting "tech-speak" is hard, but in general a basic, logical approach and the constant help from the "plain English" programming and screen information makes NCE a pleasure to use and learn, whether the user is 7 or 70+.
+I LIKE: The easy-to-read manual.
+There are still a few areas where interpreting "tech-speak" is hard.
+However, in general, a basic, logical approach and the constant help from the "plain English" programming and screen information makes NCE a pleasure to use and learn, whether the user is 7 or 70+.

-LIKE: The fact that for all basic programming, you can forget CV's and simply make "yes-no" decisions...
-DO YOU want to enable DC operation - enter for no, press one for yes?
-Is forward normal or reversed for this loco - enter for normal, press one for reversed... etc...... dead easy, no interpretation needed!
+I LIKE: The fact that for all basic programming, you can forget CVs and simply make "yes-no" decisions...
+"Do you want to enable DC operation?
+ENTER for NO, press 1 for YES.
+Is forward normal or reversed for this loco?
+ENTER for normal, press 1 for REVERSED etc... dead easy - no interpretation needed!